 What flowers mean love forever?

-Flowers that means love forever are lilies, purple tulips, daisies, red roses and sunflowers. when you express emotions, deep feelings then a combination of red roses, lilies, tulips can work and also all red flowers mean love forever.
+Flowers that means i love you forever are lilies, purple tulips, daisies, red roses and sunflowers. when you express emotions, deep feelings then a combination of red roses, lilies, tulips can work and also all red flowers mean love forever.

 I would definitely help you to pick the one, but why not express your feeling like that, take the red one and say “It’s the flower that tells you about how deep and passionate my love for you is”.
 Then take the yellow flower and say ” This one says that I will forever make your happy just like these yellow looks like”.
 The 3rd one would be the Blue ones which you say is ” It means to tell us that we will be free to make decisions in life and we do not limit ourselves and will love till eternity just like the open blue sky is limitless.